dkovacs24/ReviOS_faq/README.md

 # ReviOS frequently asked questions

-## What's the difference between the versions?
+## What is the difference between the versions?
 What to choose?

 As of this moment (2022-01-21), there are 3 versions of ReviOS that are supported: `1709`, `21H2` and `21.12`.
 No other versions are supported.